The archive

 The funding gap

 Some problems attract far more money than their scale warrants.
 Others are chronically underfunded.
-The gap between funding and need is the most important map in giving.
+The gap between funding and need is giving's key map.

 25 April 2026 · 7 min read